VAT / Sales Tax Return Agent

 Identify Marketplace Facilitator collection responsibility Is the sale through a marketplace (Amazon, eBay, Etsy, Walmart, Shopify) that is the statutory tax collector under state Marketplace Facilitator Law, removing the seller's collection obligation for that channel?
 Rules Engine Auditor

-All 45 + DC Sales Tax states have Marketplace Facilitator Laws effective 2018-2021; deterministic platform-channel mapping per state legislation; marketplace-facilitated sales excluded from seller's return for collection but typically still reported on Schedule for nexus-threshold calculation; double-collection risk if rules misconfigured
+All 45 states and DC have Marketplace Facilitator Laws effective 2018-2021; deterministic platform-channel mapping per state legislation; marketplace-facilitated sales excluded from seller's return for collection but typically still reported on Schedule for nexus-threshold calculation; double-collection risk if rules misconfigured

 Decision Record